yvestige/cpci-windows-release/README.md

 Navigate to the "C Pointer Concept Illustrator" folder and simply run the file named `cpci.exe` (for Windows OS) or `cpci.x86_64` (for Linux OS).
 There is no installation required to run this program.

+**<u>Note for Windows users</u>:** Opening the program for the first time may take a bit longer.
+This behavior is normal and expected because of how the Unity engine and the graphics drivers manage resources and caching in Windows.
+Subsequent launches will be faster once the initialization processes have been completed.

 ## Interface Overview